Top 9 Revolutionary Tech Trends You Need To Know in 2022

 5 min read

-Hyperautomation, artificial intelligence and cyber security networks: These are some of the technologies that are expected to shape the coming year for enterprises, according to IT market research firm Gartner.
-We have compiled a list of the nine revolutionary technologies and explain what lies behind the trends.
+Hyperautomation, Artificial Intelligence and Cyber Security Networks: These are some of the tech trends that are expected to shape the coming years for enterprises, according to IT market research firm Gartner.
+We have compiled a list of the nine revolutionary tech trends and explain what lies behind these trends.

 The Internet of Things (IoT) is a network of interconnected physical objects that collect and exchange information and data over the Internet.
 The IoT is constantly expanding and evolving in the scale of its complexity, meaning the way devices are networked together, the computations that can be autonomously processed by these objects, and the data that is stored in the cloud are evolving in more complex ways.
 The collection of data (BI, Big Data, CDPs, etc.) to directly influence behavior is referred to as the "Internet of Behaviors" or IoB.